Competent Person: Everything You Need to Know

 - To be able to assess the competent person's level of authority and knowledge of the job site activities

 Failure to produce a competent person, or having a competent person that lacks the proper skills and knowledge for the job, may result in a fine from OSHA.

 With the risk of a citation, it is not only important to have a knowledgeable, well-trained employee designated as the work site's competent person, it is also important that their title is established and that the employees, supervisors, and any one associated with the job site know who it is.
 It is also important not to throw around the title, or name those who are not qualified to have it.

 If you need help with establishing a competent person, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.